Measurement of Stimulated Raman Side-Scattering Predominance in Directly Driven Experiment: Experimental results

-A typical result is presented on Fig. \ref{SRSS_spectrum}, displaying the scattered light spectrum angularly resolved in the (a) polar and (b) azimuthal directions.
-The overall signal is dominated by light with a spectrum ranging from 540~nm up to 640~nm emitted within a wide area ranging from $30 \degree$ up to $90 \degree$ polar angles, over the whole azimuth, corresponding to a density range of $ \approx [0.1-0.2]n_{c}$.
-The plain red curve on Fig. \ref{SRSS_spectrum}(c) (resp.
-Fig. \ref{SRSS_spectrum}(d)) presents the signal from Fig. \ref{SRSS_spectrum}(a) (resp.
-Fig. \ref{SRSS_spectrum}(b)) integrated over the spectrum, calibrated in energy and normalised to the solid angle.
-It shows that most of the scattered light is emitted at large polar angles, peaked around $\theta = 70 \degree$.
-Such signal corresponds to an SRS emission at shorter wavelength and larger angle than previously reported, where usually the detection of SRS light is limited to angles $\leq 50 \degree$.
-Furthermore, Fig. \ref{SRSS_spectrum}(d) shows that the amount of scattered energy is sensitive to the azimuthal position.
-The maximum emission is not contained in the azimuthal plane of the laser beam but is offset by an angle $\Delta \varphi \approx 10\degree$.
+A typical result is presented on Fig. \ref{SRSS_spectrum}, displaying the scattered light spectrum angularly resolved in the (a, c) polar and (b, d) azimuthal directions for spherical and planar targets, respectively.
+In both cases, the overall signal is dominated by light with a spectrum ranging from 530~nm up to 640~nm detected within a wide range of directions from $30 \degree$ up to $90 \degree$ polar angles, over the whole azimuth, corresponding to a density range of $ \approx [0.1-0.2]n_{c}$.
+The green dashed and red plain curves on Figs. \ref{SRSS_spectrum}(i) and \ref{SRSS_spectrum}(j) present, respectively, the signal from Figs. \ref{SRSS_spectrum}(a)-\ref{SRSS_spectrum}(d) integrated over the spectrum, calibrated in energy and normalised to the solid angle.
+It shows that most of the scattered light is detected at large polar angles, peaked around $\theta = 70 \degree$ for the spherical target, and $\theta = 75 \degree$ in the planar case.
+Such signal corresponds to an SRS emission at shorter wavelength and larger angle than previously reported, where usually the collection of SRS light is limited to angles $\leq 50 \degree$.
+Furthermore, Fig. \ref{SRSS_spectrum}(j) shows that the amount of scattered energy is sensitive to the azimuthal position.
+For the spherical case, the maximum emission is not contained in the azimuthal plane of the laser beam but is offset by an angle $\Delta \varphi \approx 10\degree$.
+Considering that the broadband signal is detected at polar angles larger than the incident driver beams, over a large azimuthal section, it evidences that side-scattering is responsible for such emission.
+The SRSS scattered light is emitted orthogonal to the density gradient and experiences refraction on its way out of the plasma \cite{Afeyan_1985,Michel_2019}.
+This results in a correlation between the scattered light wavelength and the polar exit angle, as observed on Figs. \ref{SRSS_spectrum}(a) and \ref{SRSS_spectrum}(c).
+Moreover, SRSS scattered light is also predominantly emitted perpendicular to the laser polarization plane, as reported in early experiment \cite{Drake_1984} and confirmed by theoretical \cite{Kruer_book,Afeyan_1985,Menyuk_1985} and numerical \cite{Xiao_2016, Xiao_2018,Gu_2021} studies.
+From these spectra, it appears that the scattering is driven by single beam SRSS, as multi-beam process would drive scattered light either in the bisector plane at $\varphi \approx$ 45$\degree$ for a shared scattered electromagnetic wave \cite{Depierreux_2016, Depierreux_2019}, or constrained to density $n_{e} \leq 0.12n_{c}$ for a shared EPW due to the large angle between two neighbouring beams \cite{Michel_2015}.
+This was further confirmed by experimentally measuring a two-orders-of-magnitude decrease of the signal in the polar direction when \#7 is switched off.
+Azimuthal measurement was not available for this test.
+Thus, single-beam intensity is considered in the following discussion.
+However, it is important to mention that the interaction geometry is not favourable to characterize multi-beam scattering.
+Indeed, the laser beams are mostly overlapping at density higher than $n_{c}/4$, as depicted in Fig. \ref{Setup}(c), limiting the growth of shared waves, and thus being a suitable platform for single beam instability observation.
+Besides, difference in plasma profiles between the ideal spherical compression from the simulation \cite{Yang_2022} and the actual experiment have been observed from preliminary angular filter refractometry measurement \cite{Haberberger_2014} (not presented here).
+It appeared that the plasma is accumulating close to the Au cone, leading to a flattening of the coronal plasma, in agreement with the similarities in SRSS emission for both spherical and planar targets.
+Thus, only the planar case will be considered in the simulations and discussions section, due to the sensitivity of the SRSS emission to the plasma profile.